berkandemirel/fashion-zero-shot-detection-dataset/README.md

 ### Content:
-This repo contains:
+This repo consists of:
-* Training, validation and test part of Fashion-ZSD dataset.
+* Training, validation and test splits of the proposed Fashion-ZSD dataset.
 * Word embedding vectors of training and test classes.
 * Evaluation script.